pzrsa/parsam.io/_posts/articles/2021-09-01-joined-google.md

 ---
-title: So I joined Google!
+title: So I joined Google
 ---

 Hi, just wanted to make this short post sharing that I've joined Google as a Software Development/Engineering Apprentice!